-Explanation-The premium, if any, raised by the generating company or the transmission licensee, as the case may be, while issuing share capital and investment of internal resources created out of its free reserve, for the funding of the project, shall be reckoned as paid-up capital for the purpose of computing return on equity, only if such premium amount and internal resources are actually utilised for meeting the capital expenditure of the generating station or the transmission system.
+Explanation-The premium, if any, raised by the generating company or the transmission licensee, as the case may be, while issuing share capital and investment of internal resources created out of its free reserve, for the funding of the project, shall be reckoned as paid up capital for the purpose of computing return on equity, only if such premium amount and internal resources are actually utilised for meeting the capital expenditure of the generating station or the transmission system.

-- (2) The generating company or the transmission licensee shall submit the resolution of the Board of the company or approval from Cabinet Committee on Economic Affairs (CCEA) regarding infusion of fund from internal resources in support of the utilization made or proposed to be made to meet the capital expenditure of the generating station or the transmission system including communication system, as the case may be. - (3) In case of the generating station and the transmission system including communication system declared under commercial operation prior to 1.4.2014, debt: equity ratio allowed by the Commission for determination of tariff for the period ending 31.3.2014 shall be considered: - (4) In case of the generating station and the transmission system including communication system declared under commercial operation prior to 1.4.2014, but where debt: equity ratio has not been determined by the Commission for determination of tariff for the period ending
+- (2) The generating company or the transmission licensee shall submit the resolution of the Board of the company or approval from Cabinet Committee on Economic Affairs (CCEA) regarding infusion of fund from internal resources in support of the utilization made or proposed to be made to meet the capital expenditure of the generating station or the transmission system including communication system, as the case may be. - (3) In case of the generating station and the transmission system including communication system declared under commercial operation prior to 1.4.2014, debt: equity ratio allowed by the Commission for determination of tariff for the period ending 31.3.2014 shall be considered:

-- 31.3.2014, the Commission shall approve the debt: equity ratio based on actual information provided by the generating company or the transmission licensee as the case may be. - 23.
+- (4) In case of the generating station and the transmission system including communication system declared under commercial operation prior to 1.4.2014, but where debt: equity ratio has not been determined by the Commission for determination of tariff for the period ending 31.3.2014, the Commission shall approve the debt: equity ratio based on actual information provided by the generating company or the transmission licensee as the case may be. - 24.
 The gross normative loan and equity amounting to Rs.
-2596.21 lakh and Rs.
-2510.10 lakh, as considered in the Commission's order dated 20.9.2016 in Petition No. 353/GT/2014, has been retained for the purpose of tariff.
-Further, the additional capital expenditure admitted as above, has been allocated in the debt-equity ratio of 70:30.
-Further, for assets de-capitalized during the period 2014-19, the debt-equity ratio of 50:50 has been considered, as these assets were originally allocated in the ratio of 50:50, in the respective tariff orders.
-Accordingly, the details of debt-equity ratio, in respect of the generating station, as on 1.4.2014 and as on 31.3.2019, are as follows:
+136.54 lakh and Rs.
+130.95 lakh, as considered in the Commission's order dated 23.9.2016 in Petition No. 351/GT/2014 has been retained for the purpose of tariff.
+Further, the additional capital expenditure admitted as above has been allocated in the debt-equity ratio of 70:30.
+The opening and closing debt and equity is as under:

-As on 31.3.2014 in % Additi ons in 2014- 19 in % Decapita lization in 2014- 19 in % As on 31.3.2019 in % Debt 2596.21 50.84% 85.09 70% (-)11.98 50.00% 2669.32 51.29% Equity 2510.10 49.16% 36.47 30% (-)11.98 50.00% 2534.60 48.71% Total 5106.31 100.00% 121.56 100% (-)23.95 100.00% 5203.92 100.00%
+As on 31.3.2014 in % Additional Capital Expenditure in 2014-19 in % As on 31.3.2019 in % Debt 136.54 51.04% 0.05 70% 136.59 51.05% Equity 130.95 48.96% 0.02 30% 130.97 48.95% Total 267.49 100.00% 0.07 100% 267.56 100.00%